timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-06.md

 ## Same Origin URIs

-Publication Servers need to take note of the normative updates to [@!RFC8182] in section 3.1 of [@!RFC9674].
-In short, this means that all delta and snapshot URIs need to use the same host, and redirects to other origins are not allowed.
+Publication server operators need to be aware of the normative updates to [@!RFC8182] in section 3.1 of [@!RFC9674].
+In short, this update means that all delta and snapshot URIs need to reside on the same host, i.e., HTTP redirects or references to other origins are not allowed and not followed by RPs.

 ## Endpoint Protection

 Repository operators SHOULD use access control to protect their RRDP endpoints.
-For example. if the repository operator knows HTTP GET parameters are not in use, then all requests containing GET parameters can be blocked.
+For example, if the repository operator knows HTTP GET parameters are not used to provide service, then the operator can safely block any requests containing GET parameters.

 ## Bandwidth and Data Usage

-The bandwidth needed for RRDP evolves over time, and depends on many parameters.
-These consist of three main groups:
+The bandwidth requirements for RRDP evolve over time and depends on many factors, consisting of three main groups:

    1. RRDP-specific repository properties, such as the size of notification, delta, and snapshot files.
-   2. Properties of the CAs publishing through a particular server, such as the number of updates, number of objects, and size of objects.
+   2. Properties of the CAs publishing through a particular server, such as the number of updates, number of objects, the length of the validity period, and size of objects.
    3. Relying party behaviour, e.g. using HTTP compression, requiring timeouts or minimum transfer speed for downloads, and using conditional HTTP requests for `notification.xml`.

-When an RRDP repository server is overloaded, e.g. where the bandwidth demands exceed capacity, this causes a negative feedback loop (i.e. the aggregate load increases), and the efficiency of RRDP degrades.
-For example, when an RP attempts to download one or more delta files, and one fails, it will typically try to download the snapshot (larger than the sum of the size of the deltas).
+When an RRDP repository server is hosted behind a congested network link or otherwise overloaded (i.e. demand somehow exceeds available capacity), this can cause a downward spiral in which the aggregate load on the server continues to increase, resulting in degraded service for all RPs.
+For example, when an RP attempts to fetch one or more delta files, and one fails, it will typically try to fetch the snapshot (which is a larger object than the failed delta).
 If this also fails, the RP falls back to rsync.
-Furthermore, when the RP tries to use RRDP again on the next run, it typically starts by downloading the snapshot.
+Furthermore, when the RP tries to use RRDP again on the next run, it typically starts by fetching the snapshot.

-A Publication Server SHOULD attempt to prevent these issues by closely monitoring performance (e.g. bandwidth, performance on an RP outside their network, unexpected fallback to snapshot).
-Besides increasing the capacity, we will discuss several other measures to reduce bandwidth demands.
+A publication service operator SHOULD attempt to prevent these issues by closely monitoring performance metrics (e.g. consumed bandwidth, available memory, disk I/O, expected functioning of a canary RP outside their network, watch logs for unexpected fallbacks to snapshot).
+Other than just increasing the capacity, several other measures to reduce demand for bandwidth are discussed in what follows.

-Publication Servers SHOULD support compression.
-As the RRDP XML and embedded base64 content is highly compressible, this can reduce transferred data by about 50%.
-Servers SHOULD at least support either deflate or gzip content encoding as described in sections 8.4.1.2 and 8.4.1.3 of [@!RFC9110], in addition to any other popular compression types that the server can support.
+The RRDP XML container and the embedded Base64-encoded content are highly compressible.
+Compression can reduce transferred data by about 50%.
+Therefore, HTTP endpoints SHOULD support at the very least gzip content encoding as described in section 8.4.1.3 of [@!RFC9110], in addition to any other popular compression algorithms that the server can support.

+Because RRDP snapshots can be substantial in size (tens to hundreds of megabytes), special care must be taken for HTTP compression is not be unintentionally unavailable due to large file sizes (this is a behaviour observed in some CDNs).

 ## Content Availability

-Publication Servers MUST ensure that their RRDP servers are highly available.
+Publication service operators MUST ensure that their RRDP servers are highly available.

-If possible, it is strongly RECOMMENDED that a CDN is used to serve the RRDP content.
-Care MUST be taken to ensure that the notification file is not cached for longer than 1 minute unless the backend RRDP Server is unavailable, in which case it is RECOMMENDED that stale files are served.
+If possible, it is RECOMMENDED that a CDN is used to serve the RRDP content.
+Special care MUST be taken to ensure that the notification file is not cached for longer than 1 minute unless the backend RRDP server is unavailable, in which case it is RECOMMENDED that stale files are served.

-A CDN will likely cache 404s for files not found on the backend server.
-Because of this, the Publication Server SHOULD use randomised, unpredictable paths for snapshot and delta Files to avoid the CDN caching such 404s for future updates.
-Alternatively, the Publication Server can clear the CDN cache for any new files it publishes.
+Some CDN services might cache 404 responses for resources not found on the backend server.
+Because of this, publication engines SHOULD use randomised unpredictable paths for snapshot and delta files, to avoid the intermediate CDN caching such 404 responses hampering future updates.
+Alternatively, the publication engine operator can instruct the CDN to purge cached information for the paths on which new files are published.

-Note that some organisations that run a Publication Server may be able to attain a similar level of availability themselves without the use of a third-party CDN.
+Note that some organisations that run a publication server may be able to attain a similar level of availability themselves without the use of a third-party CDN.
 This document makes no specific recommendations on achieving this, as this is highly dependent on local circumstances and operational preferences.

-Also note that small repositories that serve a single CA, and which serve a small amount of data that does not change frequently, may attain high availability using a modest setup.
-Short downtime would not lead to immediate issues for the CA, provided that the service is restored before their manifest and CRL expire.
-This may be acceptable to the CA operator; however, because this can negatively impact RPs, it is RECOMMENDED that these CAs instead use a Publication Server that is provided as a service, e.g. by their RIR or NIR.
+Also note that small repositories that serve a single CA, and which contain only a small amount of RPKI material that does not change frequently, may attain high availability using a modest setup.
+Short downtime would not lead to immediate issues for the CA, provided that the service is restored before their manifest and CRL become stale.
+This may be acceptable to the CA operator, however, because connecting to many distinct publication points can negatively impact RP workload, it is RECOMMENDED that these CAs instead use a publication service provided by their RIR or NIR.

 ## Limit Notification File Size

-Nowadays, most RPs use conditional requests for notification files, which reduces the traffic for repositories that do not often update relative to the resynchronisation frequency of RPs.
+Most RP implementations use conditional requests (e.g. If-Modified-Since) when fetching notification files, as this reduces the traffic for repositories that do not often update relative to the resynchronisation frequency of RPs.
 On the other hand, for repositories that update frequently, the underlying snapshot and delta content accounts for most of the traffic.
 For example, for a large repository in January 2024, with a notification file with 144 deltas covering 14 hours, the requests for the notification file accounted for 251GB of traffic out of a total of 55.5TB (i.e. less than 0.5% of the total traffic during that period).

 However, for some servers, this ratio may be different. [@!RFC8182] stipulates that the sum of the size of deltas MUST not exceed the snapshot size, in order to avoid RPs downloading more data than necessary.
 However, this does not account for the size of the notification file that all RPs download.
 Keeping many deltas present may allow RPs to recover more efficiently if they are significantly out of sync.
 Still, including all such deltas can also increase the total data transfer, because it increases the size of the notification file.

-In order to mitigate potential problems here, the notification file size SHOULD be reduced by removing from the notification file delta files that have been available for a long time.
-Because some RPs will only update every 1-2 hours (in 2024), the Publication Server SHOULD include deltas for at least 4 hours.
+In order to mitigate potential problems here, the notification file size SHOULD be reduced by removing delta file entries from the notification file that already have been available for an extended period of time.
+Because some RP instances will only synchronize every 1-2 hours (observed in 2024), the RRDP server SHOULD include deltas for at least 4 hours.

-Furthermore, it is RECOMMENDED that Publication Servers do not produce delta files more frequently than once per minute.
-A possible approach for this is that the Publication Server SHOULD publish changes at a regular (one minute) interval.
+Furthermore, it is RECOMMENDED that publication engines do not produce RRDP delta files more frequently than once per minute.
+A possible approach for this is that the publication engine SHOULD publish changes at a regular (one minute) interval.
-The Publication Server then publishes the updates received from all Publishers in this interval in a single RRDP delta file.
+The RRDP server then makes available the new materials received from all Publishers in this interval in a single RRDP delta file.

 While the latter may not reduce the amount of data due to changed objects,